-Since 2005, Jammin’colorS has managed renowned bassist-composer Reggie Washington and guided his career in the music industry and released two CDs under his name :
+Since 2005, Jammin’colorS has managed renowned bassist-composer Reggie Washington and guided his career in the music industry.
+We've released three CDs under his name :

 - A LOT OF LOVE, LIVE (2006)